MonolixSuite in R

 algorithm

 (optional) Search algorithm.
-One of "ACO""tournament""exhaustive_search""decision_tree".
+One of "ACO", "exhaustive_search", "decision_tree".
 If NULL, defaults to "ACO" when settings$iiv = TRUE, otherwise "decision_tree".
+Note: "decision_tree" is not compatible with library = "custom".

 settings